Smoke and CO Detector Installation in Warsaw — Home Safety in One Visit

 What is included in the price?

 The technician’s labour, mounting hardware, and testing.
-Detectors are purchased by the client.
+The client purchases the detectors.

 Do you work on weekends?

-Yes, Saturday and Sunday are regular working days.
+Yes, Saturday and Sunday are normal working days.

 Who does the work

-Detectors are installed by a technician who knows placement regulations and the differences between optical, ionisation, and combination models.
-Every unit is tested after mounting.
-We cover all of Warsaw.
-Call or message us — we reply within an hour.
-Safety should not wait.
+The detectors are fitted by a technician who understands placement rules and knows the differences between optical, ionisation, and combination models.
+Every unit is tested after installation.
+We work across all of Warsaw.
+Call or send a message — we reply within an hour.
+Better not put safety off.